Hotel Beacon

 Rooms: Spacious.
 There are a handful of queens (which we haven’t seen), but most rooms have king-size beds or two doubles and room to spare.
 Most boast period details like beamed ceilings and thick walls.
 And rarely have we seen more hotel closet space than in the one-bedroom suite.

 Rooms boast mint-green walls, towering rectangular headboards, comfy club chairs, ample desks with swivel chairs, flatpanel TVs and, in a nod to room size, a storage bench at the foot of the bed.
-The look is updated traditional, freshly minted.
+The look is updated traditional.
 Kitchenettes, businesslike pullmans with simple white appliances, are plenty big to put together breakfast or a simple meal (Fairway and Citarella, two superb food stores, beckon from across the street).
 And sofas in the suites convert to beds.

 Food and drink: Alas, the Beacon Bar, a small, stylish street-level watering hole, opened in spring 2013, closed permanently during the pandemic and has not reopened.